yduf/yduf.github.io/_posts/2021-06-26-cpp-constexpr-ipow.md

 > A good optimizing compiler will transform tail-recursive functions to run as fast as imperative code. - [SO](https://stackoverflow.com/questions/17719674/c11-fast-constexpr-integer-powers#17728525)

 see also
-- [C++ Super Optimization: 1000X Faster](https://www.youtube.com/watch?v=8-VZoXn8f9U) - general overview of `constexpr` usage and optimisation - demo with recursive Fibonacci
+- [C++ Super Optimization: 1000X Faster](https://www.youtube.com/watch?v=8-VZoXn8f9U) - general overview of `constexpr` usage and optimisation
+	- demo with recursive Fibonacci and prime number

 {% highlight cpp %}
 #include <cstdint>